Compostela, Women’s Terrain

 Cities are spaces for cohabitation, transit of people, vital experiences, work, leisure, learning… They are places where different realities and necessities come together, the urban and the rural, but also areas where inequalities with regard to resources, services and enjoyment of social, economic and cultural rights are generated and where the gender gap appears in all of them.
 Cities are what those people are who live in them, who visit them, who come and go and who occupy private spaces, but mostly, cities are what those people are, who create public spaces.

-This is why the Department of Equality, Economic Development and Tourism initiates this project, involving social and economic sectors of Compostela in the building of the city that we want: more available, more inclusive and more equal, because a city which is thought for women is a better city for the entire population.
+This is why the Department of Equality supports this project, involving social and economic sectors of Compostela in the building of the city that we want: more available, more inclusive and more equal, because a city which is thought for women is a better city for the entire population.

 The aim of this project is, on the one hand, to provide a space where the resources of different fields which are working in favour of gender equality in the city can come together and which can give them visibility and availability.
 On the other hand, it is also the aim of this project to involve the social agents and the economic sector in order to create a map of resources, places and equipments which help to build a city which is fair and friendly to women.
 At the same time, the map will serve to explore a touristic dimension geared towards making Compostela a women friendly city, whose stamp will help to consolidate the Galician capital as a touristic destiny.